torchnyu/blog/_drafts/2020-12-04-professor-allocation.md

 With this new model, we can have one to two sections of each core class.
-The professor will be aided by a veritable army of TAs, enough to provide a small group for activities[^3].
+The professor will be aided by a veritable army of TAs, enough to provide a small group for activities.
 Some of the students may have to attend the lectures over Zoom, but likely some will want this.

-[^3]: Just spitballing here, but perhaps the classes could be listed
-    under the TA?
-That could get around the ranking issue with large class sizes.

 This model will help with a few other problems.
 Currently classes are super inconsistent.
 Depending on the professor, Operating Systems may